 When writing in HTML, the <table> tag is a block element used to create a table.
 It is useful when you want to represent data using rows and columns.
-The basic elements that make up a table include <th>, <td>, and <tr>.
-The following sections contain information about the <table> tag, including an example of it in use, as well as related attributes and browser compatibility.
+The basic elements that make up and affect the size of a table include <th>, <td>, and <tr>.
+The following sections contain information about the <table> tag, including an example of it in use, and related attributes and browser compatibility.

 <table class="mtable2 tab">

 We have added a few of our own classes to the table using CSS; this action allows us to improve its appearance.